giulbia/baby_cry_detection/README.md

 + **PREDICTION**

   It includes all the steps needed to make a prediction on a new signal.
-It reads a new signal (9 second long), it cuts it into 5 signals (5 second long), it applies the pipeline save from the training step to make a prediction.
+It reads a new signal (9 second long), it cuts it into 5 overlapping signals (5 second long), it applies the pipeline saved from the training step to make a prediction.
 The _prediction_ step is performed on a Raspberry Pi 2B.
+Please check [baby_cry_rpi](https://github.com/giulbia/baby_cry_rpi.git) for deployment on Raspberry Pi.

 To make it run properly, clone this repo in a folder.
 In the same parent folder you should also create the following tree structure: